Engineering-Research-and-Development/true-connector/README.md

  - consumer data application (sample data application)
  - consumer usage control application

+### System requirements <a name="systemrequirements"></a>

+In order to run TrueConnector following minimal system requirements are needed:

+* CPU core: 1/container
+* Memory: 1024MB - for ECC services, 512M for DataApp and Usage Control services

+This values can be considered as initial values, and if required, they can be increased or reduces, keeping the functionality of TRUEConnector unchanged.

 ### Volumes <a name="volumes"></a>

 Following docker volumes will be created